docker/docs/network/ipvlan.md

 - A traditional gateway doesn't mean much to an L3 mode IPvlan interface since there is no broadcast traffic allowed.
-Because of that, the container default gateway simply points to the containers `eth0` device.
+Because of that, the container default gateway points to the containers `eth0` device.
 See below for CLI output of `ip route` or `ip -6 route` from inside an L3 container for details.

 The mode ` -o ipvlan_mode=l3` must be explicitly specified since the default